aivtic/WASF203---Advanced-Web-Application-Security/labs/lab12.md

 - Simulated real-time monitoring and alerting for suspicious activities using tools like Logwatch and Fail2Ban.
 - Learned how real-time alerts and automated responses can significantly improve your web application's security posture.

----

-Let me know if you're ready to move to the next topic or need more details!